The Clear Edge

 • Total cycle time: Same day, 3.3 hours combined time

-Efficiency gain: 1.6x faster, eliminated 4-6 day delay, freed 1.9 hours of her time per post.
+• Freed 1.9 hours of her time per post.

 Across 47 businesses I’ve audited at this revenue stage, 79% made decisions verbally without writing them down.
-Result: Same questions repeated weekly because there’s no reference.
-Team learns your preferences slowly through trial and error instead of quickly through documented patterns.

-The pattern: Founders treat delegation like a binary switch—either they do it, or someone else does it.
-Wrong model.
+The pattern: Founders treat delegation like a binary switch—either they do it, or someone else does it—wrong model.

-Delegation is a sequence.
 You transfer decision-making authority gradually, starting with low-risk, high-frequency decisions where patterns are clear.
 As your team builds judgment in safe domains, you expand their authority into higher-stakes areas.

 Most delegation failures happen because founders skip the sequence and try to hand off complex judgment calls before their team has built decision-making muscle on simpler choices.